 - Assign different passwords for each account – Children should be advised to keep different passwords for each account they have online.
 This is to prevent unauthorized access that may occur due to losing passwords to wrong hands.
 Also, passwords should be strong and secure enough for preventing unauthorized users from decoding the passwords of your accounts.

-- Always install anti-virus to keep malicious codes at bay – Parents should always advice their children to have an anti-virus installed on their computer or mobile phones to avoid the entry of virus, ransomware, and other malicious codes that destroy or steal your data.
-With this, they can experience secure Internet.
+- Always install anti-virus to keep malicious codes at bay – Parents should always advise their children to have an anti-virus installed on their computer or mobile phones to avoid the entry of virus, ransomware, and other malicious codes that destroy or steal your data.
+With this, they can experience the secure Internet.

 - Think twice before sharing your personal photographs – Children and young people must be taught through their parents or guardians, social caregivers, and educators to think carefully before sharing their personal photograph online on social networking sites, etc. The reason, your photos may be misused.

-- Avoid sharing personal information with strangers online – For safe and better use of Internet, you should use it in limits only to serve your purpose for betterment.
+- Avoid sharing personal information with strangers online – For safe and better use of the Internet, you should use it in limits only to serve your purpose for betterment.
 You should avoid engaging in a conversation or sharing personal details with strangers as they may use it to their advantage.